astrcrai/prospero-docs/docs/source/index.rst

 .. note::

-   Prospero uses the Linux operating system and does not run software designed for Windows PCs
+   Prospero uses the Linux operating system and does not run software designed for Windows

 Contents
 --------